Bacterial Bone Infection | Biofilm Formation | Chronic Sequestration

 Radical debridement of all necrotic tissue.
 Remove all sequestra, open medullary canal, excise sinus tracts.
 Obtain minimum 3 deep tissue cultures.
 Send specimen for histology.
 Dead space management (antibiotic beads, muscle flap, bone graft).

-Switch to oral antibiotics when clinically improving and CRP falling.
-Total duration 6 weeks minimum.
-High bioavailability agents: fluoroquinolones, clindamycin, linezolid.
+Switch to oral antibiotics once clinically improving and CRP falling, supported by OVIVA-level evidence.
+Total duration approximately 6 weeks.
+High-bioavailability agents: fluoroquinolones (often with rifampicin for staphylococcal biofilm), clindamycin, linezolid.
 Continue until CRP normalizes and patient asymptomatic.

 Definitive reconstruction if needed.
 Bone transport for segmental defects.
 Free fibula for massive defects.
 Arthrodesis for joint involvement.
 Only proceed once infection controlled (normal CRP, no drainage).